WhyItsSoHardToMakeAUserName/Postal-Service/README.md

 ## Getting Started
 Ensure that you have .Net 8 installed

-To launch code type:
+To launch code type: <br />
 dotnet run

-#Info
+### Info
-_deliveryOrder is stored inside DeliveryOrder Table inside Database _deliveryLog is stored in _deliveryLog.txt file
+_deliveryOrder is stored inside DeliveryOrder Table inside Database <br />
+_deliveryLog is stored in _deliveryLog.txt file <br />

-No particular reason for storing solution
+No particular reason for storing solution <br />
-Just wanted to try both methods
+Just wanted to try both methods <br />

-#Example input
+# Example input
-hollywood:2024-10-22 23:20:00
+hollywood:2024-10-22 23:20:00 <br />
-georgetown:2024-10-22 23:00:00
+georgetown:2024-10-22 23:00:00 <br />

 ### Quality of life
-If you are using vscode install SQLite extension
+If you are using vscode install SQLite extension <br />
-It helped me a lot to see actual data inside local db
+It helped me a lot to see actual data inside local db <br />